 Leaf-tip blight turns American arborvitae leaf tips brown, and treatment involves pruning or spraying with fungicide.
 Symptoms of leaf-tip blight (Pestalotiopsis funerea) include tan or brown twig tips and small, black, pimple-like, spore-producing dots.
-Prune trees suffering from leaf-tip blight with pruning shears sterilized by wiping the blades with rubbing alcohol.
+Prune trees suffering from leaf-tip blight with pruning shears sterilized by wiping the blades with rubbing alcohol before making each cut.
 Prune all affected areas, cutting 3 inches from the affected area into healthy, living tissue, and sterilize the pruning shears again after use.

 American arborvitae suffering from twig blights turn brown and require pruning.
 Kabatina twig blight (Kabatina thujae) infects 1-year-old American arborvitae branches, and phomopsis twig blight (Phomopsis juniperovora) can infect any branches.
 Infected tissue turns brown or ash gray as it dies, and dead branches remain on the tree for months.
 Small, black spots appear where dead tissue meets living wood.
 Prune American arborvitae suffering from twig blights with sterilized pruning shears, removing twigs and branches at least 3 inches inside healthy tissue.
 Bag and destroy all pruned branches.
 Fungicides to treat these twig blights aren't available for home use and can only be applied by professionals.

 - Virginia Cooperative Extension: Eastern Arborvitae, American Arborvitae, White Cedar